nxp-imx/ethos-u-vela/README.md

 Information about all of Vela's CLI options as well as the system configuration file format can be found in [Vela Options](OPTIONS.md).

+## External APIs

+Vela provides a low-level external API to enable Ethos-U code generation from other tools.
+Please see [Vela External APIs](API.md).

 ## Example Networks

 Some example networks that contain quantised operators which can be compiled by